bioc/ramr/README.md

 *`ramr`* is an R package for detection of low-frequency aberrant methylation events in large datasets obtained by methylation profiling using array or high-throughput bisulfite sequencing.
-In addition, package provides functions to visualize found aberrantly methylated regions (AMRs), and to generate sets of all possible regions to be used as reference sets for enrichment analysis.
+In addition, package provides functions to visualize found aberrantly methylated regions (AMRs), to generate sets of all possible regions to be used as reference sets for enrichment analysis, and to generate biologically relevant test datasets for performance evaluation of AMR/DMR search algorithms.

 This readme contains condensed info on *`ramr`* usage.
 For more, please check function-specific help pages and vignettes.